Philosophy in an Inclusive Key

-Abby Jacques and Kevin Richardson; Matthias Jenny is the third member of the team.
+Abby Jaques and Kevin Richardson; Matthias Jenny is the third member of the team.

 “We care very much about making the discipline as good as it can be.

 "One thing that makes MIT different from other places: It’s not at all an absurd thing for us to think, ‘There’s a problem here; let’s do something about it.'"

 — Kevin Richardson